cds-hooks/docs/docs/hooks/order-start.md

 `order-start`

-!!! info
 This page defines a workflow [hook](../../specification/current/#hooks) for the purpose of providing clinical decision support using CDS Hooks.
 This is a build at the level of [Draft](http://hl7.org/fhir/versions.html#std-processs).

 | Metadata | Value
 | ---- | ----